pmcvtm/presentations/slides/min-maxing-minimal-apis/readme.md

 > It is **getting the most by doing the least.**

 Note: Now, **that** is an attitude I can get behind.
-I am incredibly lazy - in that I want to minimize the trivial and minutia of work that I'm doing, so I can focus on the good stuff.
+I am incredibly lazy - in that I want to minimize the amount of trivial minutia that I'm doing, so I can focus on the good stuff.

 ---

+⬆️ The Goals of Min-Maxing ⬆️

+- Reduce overhead of building application
+- Focus on features / "important" concerns
+- Still deliver a comprehensive application

+---

 📉 The Principles of Min-Maxing📈

 - Minimize repeated, trivial, or obvious tasks
-- Favor up-front investment to ongoing maintenance
+- Leverage conventions leaving room for exceptions
-- Know when to walk away
+- Exploit without breaking - know when to walk away

 ---